What is Breed Watch?

 Category 2 breeds are identified as having visual points of concern that can cause pain or discomfort and have been reported to us by judges, clubs or councils.
 As a result, championship show level judges are required to complete a mandatory monitoring form following assessment.

 Veterinary health checks confirm best of breed awards at dog shows, by assessing dogs to ensure that no visible health conditions, which may cause pain or discomfort, are rewarded.
-Further information on the processes and procedures behind these checks can be found below.

 Best of Breed winners